 While their names sound similar, genomic testing and genetic testing are very different.

-Genetic testing is done on a sample of your blood, saliva, or other tissue and can tell if you have an abnormal change (also called a mutation) in a gene that is linked to a higher risk of breast cancer.
+Genetic testing is done on a sample of your blood, saliva, or other tissue and can tell if you have a change (also called a mutation) in a gene that is linked to a higher risk of breast cancer.
 See the Genetic Testing pages for more information.

 Who’s eligible for the Breast Cancer Index test?